 Use the Robobloq app for fully illustrated building instructions - robots take less than an hour to assemble.
 Then use the app to set up and run your robot.

-The Scratch 2.0 based graphical programming system is easy to use, and helps you learn coding fast with its user-friendly interface.
-You program your robot by dragging-and-dropping blocks of code into a command sequence on your smart device.
+The Scratch 2.0 based graphical programming system is easy to use and helps you learn coding fast with its user-friendly interface.
+You program your robot by dragging and dropping code blocks into a command sequence on your smart device.

-When assembled, Qoppers run on powerful motors and provide a lot of fun indoors or outside.
-Control range is about thirty feet using Bluetooth.
+When assembled, Qoopers run on powerful motors and provide a lot of fun indoors or outside.
+The control range is about thirty feet using Bluetooth.

-You'll need 6 x AA batteries which are not supplied, so make sure you have enough replacement batteries as these robots will get a lot of use.
+You'll need 6 x AA batteries, so make sure you have enough replacement batteries as these robots will get a lot of use.

-From a gift perspective, Robobloq Qoppers comes in neat packaging.
-Main pack contains 5 boxes clearly identifying the different parts - electronic modules, hardware and tools, main board and so on.
+From a gift perspective, Robobloq Qoopers comes in neat packaging.
+The main pack contains 5 boxes clearly identifying the different parts - electronic modules, hardware and tools, main board and so on.

-This is an exciting robotics package for older kids, and is fully customizable on the hardware and software sides for more advanced users.
+This exciting robotics package for older kids is fully customizable on the hardware and software sides for more advanced users.

-This pair of neat boxing robots from Vex Robotics, are made with over 600 snap-together parts.
-They are controlled via the free Vex Pilot app for Apple and Android devices that you can download for free.
+This boxing robot from Hexbug has over 600 snap-together parts.
+Kids control Vex via the free Vex Pilot app for Apple and Android devices that you can download for free.

-The bots use self-stabilizing technology to operate upright, and as soon as you build them and download the app, they’re ready to throw a punch or two.
+The bot uses self-stabilizing technology to operate upright.
+When you have two Vex and have downloaded the app, they're ready to throw a punch or two at each other.

-6 x AA batteries are required per robot (12 in total), which are not supplied with the kit, so make sure you have enough spares.
+6 x AA batteries are needed per robot, so make sure you have enough spares.